4ngel2769/ac.tech/content/projects/sample-blog-2.md

 ---
-title: 'Sample Meta Title | Blog'
+title: 'Sample Blog: Exploring IoT Security'
-description: "Sample meta description, it gets added on share cards"
+description: "A sample blog post demonstrating layout, images, and code."
-headline: 'Sample Blog Title 2'
+headline: 'Sample Blog: IoT Security in Action'
-excerpt: "Sample excerpt, appears in blog cards"
+excerpt: "A showcase of how a blog post can look, with images, code, and more."
 date: '2023-02-28T12:00:00'
 dateUpdated: ''
 author: 'Sample Author'